Replacing Animal Testing Challenge

 When we walk into our local supermarket, we can assume that the products we buy are not harmful for our health.
 What is often not realized is that all products are tested on animals: from the ingredients to the packaging, all is screened with use of laboratory animals.
 Not only food, also medicines like vaccines are extensively tested on animals.
 Is the use of animals for our product and medical safety important or could we do without?
 What would our supermarket and health care look like if we would stop animal testing today?

-In this challenge a group of 75 students and professionals will find solutions to the complex problem of animal testing in a multi-disciplinary context.
+In this challenge a group of students and professionals found solutions to the complex problem of animal testing in a multi-disciplinary context.

 Practical information

-• This course is for third year Bachelor’s students, Master’s students, PhD students and professionals
+• This course was for third year Bachelor’s students, Master’s students, PhD students and professionals

-• The study load consists of 7.5 EC
+• The study load consisted of 7.5 EC

 • 20 hours per week